Astronomy

 Handbook - A pdf scan of the 1973 "New UNESCO

-available here.
-This book contains much of the information
+here.
+This book contains much of the information found on

-on the previous two sites, and is an excellent resource for the student
+the previous two sites, and is an excellent resource for the

 Fun Stuff

-globe and dinosaurs!
-And if you enjoy this sort of thing, be
+And if you enjoy this sort of thing, be sure to plug

-to plug "paper models" into your favorite search engine.
+"paper models" into your favorite search engine.
+There are

 thought of some of these.
 Check it out!